Magnetoelectric effect in superconductors with d-wave magnetization: Discussion and Conclusions

 To summarize, we investigated the magnetoelectric response in a centrosymmetric superconducting system in the presence of d-wave exchange interaction.
 We discussed an analog of the Edelstein effect, demonstrating that the spin-charge coupling leads to the spin polarization quadratic in the supercurrent and d-wave symmetric.
 Moreover, we showed that the supercurrent exhibits a transverse contribution in the presence of an isotropic magnetic exchange field.

 Our results may be used as a starting point for further investigation of spin-charge coupling in superconducting structures with $(d,g,i)$-wave magnetizations.
 Here we have focused on the ballistic two-dimensional case.
 However, experimentally realistic superconducting systems are three-dimensional and inevitably involve disorder scattering processes \cite{Ruf_Nature2021}.
-The investigation of transport phenomena in such structures is of interest \cite{bobkova_PRB2023}.
+The investigation of transport phenomena in such structures is of interest \cite{bobkova_PRB2023}, as recently demonstrated in \cite{Tokatly_Bergeret}.